Kennethsim2000/netflix-clone/README.md

 ### **MovieCard**

 - Retrieves User Session from NextAuth and executes post request add a favourite movie using user `email`
+- Upon clicking the review button, passes current movie prop to review modal.

+### **ReviewModal**

+- Makes a post request on the comments table.

 ## **Favourite Page**

 - Calls the `serverAuth` props during getServerSideProp to retrieve the current user.
+- Retrieve the `favouriteIds` of the current user.
+- Using the favouriteIds of the currentUser, do a request to the `api/findFour` endpoint to retrieve four of the user's favourite movie.

 ### **MovieDetail**